 There comes a time in every hotel’s life when it’s time for renovations.
 In downtown Phoenix, the Hyatt Regency has been a mainstay of the city’s convention business since its opening in the 1970s.
 Its construction was part of a wave of urban renewal also responsible for Symphony Hall and the original convention center buildings.
 With the convention center much larger now and designs from over four decades ago looking dated, the Hyatt’s latest round of improvements are welcome, and the hotel’s ground-floor restaurant and bar has been one of the visible priorities.
-Continue reading “Barrel & Bushel”
+Continue reading “Barrel & Bushel (temporarily closed)”

 During the contentious 2016 presidential campaign, one of the more memorable phrases was the warning that immigration from Mexico might result in “taco trucks on every corner.”
 Of course, not everyone thought that would necessarily be a bad outcome.
 In Downtown Phoenix, we’re a long way from ubiquitous taco trucks, but one taco “joint,” specifically Willie’s Taco Joint, is thriving at the corner of Third Street and Jefferson — not in a truck but instead in a retail space on the ground level of a parking garage situated just behind the eastbound light rail platform.

 Anyone visiting the Arizona Center recently may have noticed some renovations going on at the development.
 Some of the changes are significant changes to the complex’s look, even if they fail to completely remediate the center’s major shortcoming: its inward focus and lack of street presence.
 Still, new owners are investing in the property and trying to give it a viable future with a fresh look and promises to add a hotel and housing.
 Amid all this change, one of the few survivors of the original tenant mix, Canyon Cafe, endures in one of the Arizona Center’s prime spots.
 Continue reading “Canyon Cafe”